Monoidal Reverse Differential Categories: Monoidal Reverse Differential Categories

-\begin{remark} \normalfont As noted above, the story of this monoidal reverse differential categories could, in theory, be done without assuming the twist equation.
+\begin{remark} \normalfont As noted above, the story of these monoidal reverse differential categories could, in theory, be told without assuming the twist equation.
 If we drop that axiom, then the above constructions include an extra twist (depending on the convention of if $A^\ast$ if on the left/right for the cup/cap):

 However, as explained above, we have elected to assume the twist equation to simplify our string diagrams. \end{remark}

 \begin{proof} The axioms of a reverse deriving transformation $\mathsf{r}$ correspond precisely to the axioms of a deriving transformation $\mathsf{d}$.
 Naturality of $\mathsf{d}$ corresponds to the reverse naturality rule \textbf{[r.N]}, while \textbf{[d.n]} corresponds to \textbf{[r.n]} for $n = 1, 2, \hdots, 5$.
 The correspondence follows from using the snake equations (Definition \ref{SDCC}) and the sliding equations (Lemma \ref{sliding}).
 Since the computations are all similar, we will not work out the full proof in detail and will instead provide two examples, prove that the constructions are inverses of each other, and then leave the rest as an exercise for the reader.